JanNeuendorf/zipurat/README.md

 ## The goals

 - Very fast indexing and single file access
-- Optimized for access over sftp
+- Optimized for use over sftp
 - Sensible encryption (Some information can leak, but not the contents of files.)
 - Simple and well described format (It should be possible to get your data